-Step 1: Register your project for CARS.

-- Step 2: Check your inbox for your CARS registration confirmation.
-This won't arrive instantly, but in general should arrive within a few business days.
-The email will be from Debbie Mathewson (dmathew4@naz.edu).
-Don't delete or ignore it! - Step 3: This email contains a link to sign up for poster funding.
+- 1. Register your project for CARS. - 2.
+Check your inbox for your CARS registration confirmation.
+This won't arrive instantly, but in general should arrive within a few business days. - 3.
+Sign up for poster funding using the link in your acceptance email.
 This will cover the cost of printing one 3ft x4ft matte poster (do not mount on foam core board).
-You must register for poster funding by March 30th!
-The cost is about \$36 if you do not register for funding.

-Step 4: Create your poster.
-Guidelines for designing and creating a poster are at the end of this document.

-Step 5: Submit the final version of your poster to Media Services for printing using this link.
+You must register for poster funding by March 31!
+If you do not sign up for poster funding by this date, you will have to pay the cost of printing your poster which is about \$36. - 4.
+Create your poster.
+See guidelines for designing and creating a poster below. - 5.
+Submit the final version of your poster to Media Services for printing using this link.

-All posters being printed for CARS 2022 must be submitted between April 1 and April 12.
+All posters being printed for CARS 2024 must be submitted between April 1 and April 12.